cogentcore/core/examples/xyz/README.md

-# GoGi 3D Demo
+# Cogent Core 3D Demo

-This demo shows the basic functionality of the 3D rendering framework in GoGi.
+This demo shows the basic functionality of the 3D rendering framework in Cogent Core.

 The gopher object that is imported is borrowed from: https://github.com/g3n/engine, which also served as the source / reference for a lot of the 3D code, including especially the mat32 math library, the file importing code, and the opengl shader programs.